 It is a good screen with wide viewing angles and due to the smaller size of the DAP overall, it doesn’t have that “postage stamp” feel like it did on the N6.

 Certainly, it has more vibrancy than the AP100 from Hidizs and is easier to read than the iHiFi 700’s larger but duller touchscreen.
 The colors are a little blander though on the N5 and do not have the same level of pop as say the X5ii LCD screen.

 The only time I feel it falls short for information display is when using the media library with long titles.
 Longer titles go off the screen and you end up having to wait for the automatic scroll function to see what it is you are selecting.
 Other than that it is much the same as the N6 screen experience.

 The right is flush and bereft of any controls except for the area immediately underneath the control wheel which houses a small LED indicator for battery and USB DAC functionality.

 On the left side though you have a volume rocker and just underneath a Menu button (“m”) which gives you some control over the core settings when not in playback and some additional functionality on the left side of the screen during playback much like clicking the jog dial on the N6.

 Top and Bottom Panels

-Much like the N6 the N5 sports a carbon fiber finish on the back panel though unlike the N6 is does not completely cover the entire back panel as the bottom and top portions fall away at a slight angle unlike the flush flat back of the N6.
+Much like the N6 the N5 sports a carbon fiber finish on the back panel though unlike the N6 it does not completely cover the entire back panel as the bottom and top portions fall away at a slight angle, unlike the flush flat back of the N6.
 It looks good but not quite the same impact as the N6 more complete design.

 Packed with the N5 you receive quite a few accessories though in this kit no silicone case was included which, according to the manual should be available in the standard retail package.
 A good thing too as although the N5 is a solid piece of hardware it could do with some protection against knocks and scrapes.